sshniro/zap-docs/source/includes/contributing.md

     When you're writing reference documentation for a method, phrase the main method description in terms of what it does ("Gets," "Starts," "Creates," "Lists"), rather than what the developer would use it to do ("Get," "Start," "Create," "List").

-    - Recommended: action.scan: Starts the Spider on the specified URL. <br>
+    - Recommended: action.scan: Starts the Spider on the specified URL.
-    - Not recommended: action.scan: Start the Spider on the specified URL.
+    - Not recommended: action.scan: Start the Spider on the specified URL.<br>

 * Second Person

     In general, use second person in your docs rather than first person.
 For example:

-    - Recommended: You are recommended to use the Spider.<br>
+    - Recommended: You are recommended to use the Spider.
-    - Not Recommended: We recommend to use the Spider.
+    - Not Recommended: We recommend to use the Spider. <br>

 * Spellings